 If you don’t follow the art world, which is its own thing separate from the art itself, you may not know that the collage, once the pinnacle of fourth-grade art class, has made something of a comeback.

 The term collage derives from the French “coller” (paste) and was coined by both Georges Braque and Pablo Picasso in the early 20th century.
 As a distinct form, collage developed alongside other modernist movements (like Dada) and persisted into the pop art movement of the 1950s and 60s.
 In fact, the first iconic work of pop art is Richard Hamilton’s collage Just what is it that makes today’s homes so different, so appealing? which appeared in 1956.

-But after mid-century, collage largely devolved to handicraft, worthy only of elementary school scrapbooks (or so one would have been told), probably because of the medium’s popularity and the ease with which it could be replicated.
+But after mid-century, collage largely devolved to handicraft, worthy only of elementary school scrapbooks, probably because of the medium’s popularity and the ease with which it could be replicated.
 There were exceptions of course — there always are in art — but for most of the last four decades, collages were not regularly being shown and sold in galleries, nor collage artists being featured in contemporary art magazines.

-Recently all that has changed.
-One can give any number of reasons, but I blame hipsters, particularly their fascination with upcycling.
-And irony.
-But like most things these days, it starts with this thing you’re on.
-The Internet.
+Recently, all that changed.
+One can give any number of reasons, but I suspect, like most things these days, it starts with this thing you’re on: the Internet.